DigiNode-Tools/DigiByte-DigiFacts-Wordpress-Plugin/README.md

 ## How this works

-- The current set of DigiFacts are retrieved from the remote web service (digifacts.digibyte.help) and cached on the Wordpress server once per hour
+- The current set of DigiFacts are retrieved from the remote web service (https://digifacts.diginode.tools) and cached on the Wordpress server once per hour
 - When a user visits the Wordpress site, the current set of DigiFacts are cached in the browser's local storage for 60 minutes.
 A random DigiFact is displayed.
 - Every 60 seconds the DigiFact displayed on the screen is refreshed with another random one.
 - If more than 60 minutes have passed, new DigiFacts are fetched via an AJAX call to the web server.